grokify/go-nist-sp-800-53/docsrc/rev5/high_uplift/cp.md

 ### CP-2 (5): Continue Mission and Business Functions

-Plan for the continuance of {{ insert: param, cp-02.05_odp }} mission and business functions with minimal or no loss of operational continuity and sustains that continuity until full system restoration at primary processing and/or storage sites.
+Plan for the continuance of alloressential mission and business functions with minimal or no loss of operational continuity and sustains that continuity until full system restoration at primary processing and/or storage sites.

 Organizations may choose to conduct the contingency planning activities to continue mission and business functions as part of business continuity planning or business impact analyses.
 Primary processing and/or storage sites defined by organizations as part of contingency planning may change depending on the circumstances associated with the contingency.

-the continuance of {{ insert: param, cp-02.05_odp }} mission and business functions with minimal or no loss of operational continuity is planned for;
+the continuance of alloressential mission and business functions with minimal or no loss of operational continuity is planned for;

 continuity is sustained until full system restoration at primary processing and/or storage sites.